guanchen18/know-weather-react-app/README.md

 npm start
 ````
 As I am a React beginner myself, I always look for ways to learn more.
 So if you have any ideas to improve the app we have built, please let me know.
 I will fix it then!

+## News
+ I am working on deploying the weather app.

+ I am also in process of adding Google Autocomple feature within the searchbar.